Skip to content

 3. Ground Spiders

 How many types of spiders are there?
-There are over 3,000 different types of spiders and they can be found on every continent except Antarctica.
-Of those 3,000 different types of spiders, only a dozen or so are dangerous to humans.
+There are over 3,000 different types of spiders, and they can be found on every continent except Antarctica.
+Of those 3,000 types of spiders, only a dozen or so are dangerous to humans.

-The most common type that is harmful to humans is the ground spiders which include tarantulas and funnel web spiders.
+The most common type that is harmful to humans is the ground spiders, including tarantulas and funnel web spiders.

-Ground Spiders are mostly nocturnal, which means they hunt for food at night and spend the day hidden away from predators.
+Ground Spiders are mostly nocturnal, so they hunt for food at night and spend the day hidden away from predators.

 4. Cellar Spiders